kolobock/id3_converter/README.md

 ```

 ---
-> Note that v1 tags can be removed if try to save non ASCII text into.
+> Note that v1 tags may be removed if try to save non ASCII text into.